opsobot/yeah-hand-obsolete/docs/Readme.md

 Overview
 ========

-Welcome to the Robotic Hand Project — an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.
+Welcome to the Rebelia Hand Project — an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.

 Our goal is to provide an affordable, high-performance robotic hand under 2000 EUR, open to community contributions and continuous improvement.